-In 1813, armed conflict broke out among various Creek tribes in Alabama and expanded to disputes between whites and Creeks.
+In 1813, armed conflict broke out among various Creek tribes in Alabama, expanding to disputes between whites and Creeks.
 These Creek Wars influenced the move of Osceola’s tribe further south, into an area between the St. Marks and Suwannee Rivers in northern Florida.

 This movement of tribes was common as white settlement, and subsequent disputes forced many natives southward from South Carolina, Alabama, and Georgia.
 Over time, these various groups living in Florida, mainly of Creek and Hitchiti background, came to be called Sim-in-oli, or “wild” in the Muskogee language; this phrase was later Anglicized into “Seminole.”
 Efforts to escape conflict with whites ultimately proved futile.
 The process of relocating native peoples to territories as far west as Oklahoma was favored by the American government, especially General Andrew Jackson.

 In the years following initial resistance to relocation, including the First Seminole War, 1817-1818, Osceola became an outspoken advocate for Seminole rights.
 The Indian Removal Act of 1830, signed by President Andrew Jackson, posed the greatest threat to Osceola’s desire for Seminole autonomy.
 Between 1832 and 1838, this Federal legislation directed the removal of the Cherokee, Creek, Choctaw, Chickasaw, and Seminole people to lands occupying present-day Oklahoma.
 Plagued by food shortages, adverse conditions, and disease, the “Trail of Tears” remains a haunting reminder of the fate suffered by many native tribes of the Southeast.

 While Osceola was not a chief by birth, his followers recognized him as such because of his natural leadership abilities.
 Putting his beliefs into action, he gathered fellow Seminoles in opposition against forced removal during the Second Seminole War, 1835-1842, willing to go against whites and other natives who cooperated with whites.
 On one occasion in 1836, Osceola killed a Seminole chief for selling cattle to whites at Fort King.